 Why you shouldn't use the "Apollo Program Budget Appropriations" data source

 First, the data presented as "Apollo Program Budget Appropriations" are not actually appropriations.
 Instead, it is a mix of proposed spending (FY 1962, FY 1973) and contracted spending, or obligations for all other years.
 Congressional appropriations are not included at all.
-As a reminder: NASA requests funds in through annual budget justifications submitted Congress.
+As a reminder: NASA requests funds via annual budget justifications submitted Congress.
 Congress then appropriates funding based on those requests.
-NASA obligates those funds via contracts, eventually paying them out as expenditures.
+NASA obligates these funds in the form of contracts, eventually paying them out as expenditures.

 Second, the table lists significant spending on "orbital reentry tests," "biomedical tests," and "high-speed reentry tests" in FY 1962.
 As far as I can tell, these are phantom expenditures.
 After doing some digging, I found that these numbers come from the FY 1962 budget request (see the previous paragraph) and don't represent actual money spent.
-These testing needs were probably wrapped up into Project Gemini, which began after the FY 1962 budget estimates were prepared in early 1961.
+These tests were probably incorporated into Project Gemini, which began after the FY 1962 budget estimates were prepared in early 1961.

 Fourth, the annual values for "NASA Total" only include the space agency's R&D account.
 As discussed previously, it excludes the Construction of Facilities and Administrative Overhead accounts and thus understates NASA's annual budgets.